celo-org/docs/docs/cel2/l2-operator-guide.md

 Please continue with [executing op-geth](#executing-op-geth) instructions to start your L2 node.

-### Option 3: L1 chaindata migration
+#### Option 3: L1 chaindata migration

-L1 chaindata is the most involved option, but you can use your own L1 chaindata, not trusting the provided chaindata.
+Migrating L1 chaindata is the most involved option, but you can use your own L1 chaindata, not trusting the provided chaindata.
 This option can be split into two steps: pre-migration and full migration.
 For the pre-migration, you can use the chaindata from a L1 fullnode you trust.
 This step can be used to prepare the chaindata for the full migration, reducing the time required for the full migration (and the downtime of the node during the migration).
-For the full migration step, you will need to wait until Alfajores L1 has stopped producing blocks (that will happen at block TODO).
+For the full migration step, you will need to wait until Alfajores L1 has stopped producing blocks (that will happen at block 26383550).

-#### Pre-migration
+##### Pre-migration

 The migration script is provided as a docker image, but you can also review and build it from source.
 The docker image is available at `us-west1-docker.pkg.dev/devopsre/celo-blockchain-public/cel2-migration-tool:celo8`.
 To build from source, you can follow the next steps: